InfluxDB is a very fast time series database written in Go language.

 You will got web frontend on 8083 port and query API interface on 8086.

-Then we need fix some parts of /etc/fastnetmon.conf configuration file:
+Then we need to enable metrics export in /etc/fastnetmon.conf configuration file:

 graphite = on graphite_host = 127.0.0.1 graphite_port = 2003 graphite_prefix = fastnetmon